CJRF-FM

 CJRF-FM (93.1 MHz) is a Canadian FM radio station in the Estrie region of Quebec, owned by La Fabrique de la Paroisse de Sainte-Praxède-de-Bromptonville.
 The station airs a francophone Catholic religious radio format, and is officially licensed to the Sherbrooke arrondissement of Brompton.

-The station was licensed by the CRTC on November 6, 1995, originally at broadcasting 89.5 MHz.
+The station was licensed by the CRTC on November 6, 1995, originally broadcasting at 89.5 MHz.
 In 2004, the station changed its frequency to its current 93.1 MHz frequency.